-Miki Amen graduated with Honors while majoring in Dance and Choreography at the University of California, Riverside with a Chancellor’s Performance Scholarship in Dance.
-Miki toured for two years, traveling around the United States, with the live stage shows “Sesame Street Live,” and “Dragon Tales Live” under VEE Corporation.
+Miki graduated with Honors while majoring in Dance and Choreography at the University of California, Riverside, with a Chancellor’s Performance Scholarship in Dance.
+For two years, Miki toured with live stage shows “Sesame Street Live,” and “Dragon Tales Live” under VEE Corporation.
+Some of Miki’s film and television credits include “187” starring Samuel L. Jackson, “Gilmore Girls,” “Seventh Heaven,” and the “O.C.”
 She is also a member of the Taiko Center of Los Angeles, a Japanese drumming ensemble.
-And with TCLA, has united tap and taiko at such venues as the Hollywood Bowl, Ford Theatre, and the Japan American Theatre.
-Some of Miki’s film and television credits include: “187” starring Samuel L. Jackson, “Gilmore Girls,” “Seventh Heaven,” and the “O.C.”
-In addition, Miki is pursuing the art of teaching dance and has been teaching since the age of 15 at various institutions such as, the University of Redlands, Riverside Community College, Jane Addams Middle School in Lawndale, and Claremont College among others.
-Miki is currently teaching at Santa Clarita Ballet Academy, Room to Dance in Riverside, The Academy of Music and Movement in La Verne, as well as out of her home dance studio.
+She has united tap and taiko at such venues as the Hollywood Bowl, Ford Theatre, Japan American Theatre, and in Japan and Singapore.
+Miki is currently pursuing the art of teaching both dance and taiko and has been teaching since the age of 15 at various institutions such as the University of Redlands, Jane Addams Middle School in Lawndale, the Claremont Colleges, and others.
+She thoroughly enjoys spreading the love of dance and taiko to students of all ages.

-Jeanna Shelton McNamara began her training in Riverside, CA with Jo Dierdorff and continued her studies with many masters including Susan Rose, Stephanie Gilliland, Rebecca Wright, George de la Peña and Pat Hon.
-Jeanna received her B.A. in Dance from the University of California, Riverside where she was the recipient of the Chancellor’s Performance Award and the Maxwell H. Gluck Dance Fellowship.
+Jeanna began her dance training in Riverside, CA, with Jo Dierdorff and continued her studies with many masters including Susan Rose, Stephanie Gilliland, Rebecca Wright, George de la Pena and Pat Hon.
+Jeanna received her BA in Dance from the University of California, Riverside, where she was the recipient of the Chancellor’s Performance Award and the Maxwell H. Gluck Dance Fellowship.
 While at UCR, she began performing professionally with Susan Rose and Dancers and continued with the company for five years.
 Jeanna was a member of the dance faculty at Riverside City College for 10 years prior to teaching ballet and modern at Village Dance Arts.

 Rachel began her ballet training at the age of four in the Royal Academy of Dance program at Village Dance Arts under the guidance of Toni Carrion and Denise Donovan.
-In the R.A.D program, Rachel has taken and passed all of the children’s and vocational exams and participated as a candidate for Solo Seal.
-More recently, she attended and taught at the International Academy of Dance ballet school in northern California and played roles in their ballets, specifically the Snow Queen in the Nutcracker.
-As an instructor, Rachel has participated in the R.A.D instructor training and works with Toni Carrion as a mentor.
+In the R.A.D. program, Rachel has passed all of the children’s and vocational exams and participated as a candidate for the prestigious Solo Seal.
+More recently, Rachel attended and taught at the International Academy of Dance ballet school in Northern California where she also in several ballets, specifically the Snow Queen in the Nutcracker.
+Miss Rachel has participated in the R.A.D. instructor training program.